jeremyhilado/seir-224-project-2/readme.md

 **This is meant to push you both technically and collaboratively.**  You will, almost certainly, be joining a development team during your career.
 Working collaboratively is a learned skill, just like programming. **It's important to learn how to work together.**

-It is *not required* that your Angular front-end run on top of your Rails back-end, but we **strongly encourage** you to host them on the same server.

 ---

 ### Pro Tips